judge2005/SPPServer/README.md

 |5|	DISCONNECTING | The server is in the process of disconnecting from the client|

 When the server is connected to the client, any strings sent to it that dont start with _AT+_ will be sent on to the client.

+It should be easy to add more AT commands - they are just impemented as callbacks in the _CommandHandler_ class.